thyagomota/aws-labs/README.md

 [Lab-015 - An S3 Bucket Accessed via AWS CLI + Resource-based Policy](lab-015)

 This lab is similar to [lab-013](../lab-013).
-However, instead of using a user access key to grant access from the client computer we will be setting a resource-based policy allow access only from a specific source IP.
+However, we will be creating a resource-based policy to only allow access to the bucket if requests are sent from a specific IP.